How the Dealer Hits Soft 17 Rule Increases the House Edge

 - Hands where strategy changes4 key decisions

 A soft 17 is any hand totaling 17 that contains an Ace counted as 11.
 The most common example is Ace-6.
-Other examples include Ace-3-3, Ace-2-4, and Ace-4-2.
-The Ace makes the hand “soft” because it can be revalued to 1 without busting if the next card pushes the total over 21.
+Others include Ace-3-3, Ace-2-4, and Ace-4-2.
+The Ace makes the hand soft because it can be revalued to 1 without busting if the next card pushes the total over 21.

-Why Hitting Soft 17 Actually Increases the House Edge?
+Why Does Hitting Soft 17 Increase the House Edge?

-How Does Strategy Decisions That Change Under the H17 Rule?
+Which Strategy Decisions Change Under the H17 Rule?

 S17 Correct Play